 What Grade Would You Give Your Budget Process?

+How would you grade your business budget?
 If you’re like most of those who took our State of Corporate Budget 2018 survey, you probably think your company’s budget process is perfectly adequate.
 When we asked dozens of business owners and managers, we were surprised that more than three-quarters gave their process a grade of A or B, even though they use outdated tools, rarely make updates, and regularly go over budget.

 We attribute this mismatch to a certain amount of complacency toward the process.
 For most companies, budgeting is one of those “must-do” tasks, and it’s all too easy to move on to other priorities once you’re done.
 But “set-it-and-forget-it” quickly spirals into old data, bad habits, and wasted resources.